judyboon/drugCIPHER/README.md

 ## Code
-The _code_ folder contains four matlab files for drugCIPHER.
+The _code_ folder contains four matlab scripts for drugCIPHER.
 * _drugCIPHER_SingleS_Validation.m_ performs leave-one-out cross-validation on drug target prediction with single drug similarity matrix as input
 * _drugCIPHER_SingleS_Overall.m_ performs drug target overall prediction with single similarity matrix for all input drugs.
 Candidate targets are treated as all genes/proteins in the protein interation network